Adolis García Preview, Player Props: Rangers vs. Mariners

 Adolis García At The Plate

-- Among qualifying hitters in MLB play, he ranks 107th in batting average, 68th in on-base percentage, and 16th in slugging.
+- Among the qualifying batters in baseball, his batting average ranks 104th, his on-base percentage ranks 65th, and he is 18th in the league in slugging.

-- Garcia has picked up a hit in 62.8% of his 145 games this season, with multiple hits in 20.7% of those games.
+- Garcia has picked up a hit in 91 of 146 games this season, with multiple hits 30 times.

-- Garcia has driven home a run in 63 games this year (43.4%), including more than one RBI in 18.6% of his games and producing three or more of his team's runs on eight occasions..
+- Garcia has driven home a run in 63 games this season (43.2%), including more than one RBI in 18.5% of his games and producing three or more of his team's runs on eight occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.